Daviddlhy/Daviddlhy/README.md

 ## Who am i ?
  My name is David,  I'm a Data guy loving to solve problems about modelisation and data processing.
-I am currently working at [EDF](https://www.edf.fr/) as a consultant in the csc datascience.
+I am currently working at [Franprix](https://www.welcometothejungle.com/fr/companies/franprix) as a Senior Analytic Engineer.
-I daily use R and SQL.
+I daily use Python, Snowflake and Microstrategy.

 ## My hobbies
 During my free time i love go to swim 🏊‍♂️ or play badminton 🏸, that helps me to stay focus.